IFTTT/RazzleDazzle/Example/Carthage/Checkouts/Nimble/README.md

 expect(actual).notTo(haveCount(expected))
 ```

-For Swift the actual value must be a `CollectionType` such as array, dictionary or set.
+For Swift the actual value must be a `Collection` such as array, dictionary or set.

 For Objective-C the actual value has to be one of the following classes `NSArray`, `NSDictionary`, `NSSet`, `NSHashTable` or one of their subclasses.